 TELEPHONE CALLS – The doctors will take telephone calls from regular clients of the practice.
 However, most calls will need to be returned after the end of the working day, staff to be given some information as to the nature of the inquiry.

-EMAILING: Our email address is firstname.lastname@example.org all enquiries will be addressed on a daily basis and forwarded to your doctor.
+EMAILING: Our email address is email@example.com all enquiries will be addressed within 48 hours during the week and forwarded to your doctor.
+If you require anything urgent please call the clinic.

 Please select the following to view our Practice Information Sheet –> Practice Information